• Skip to primary navigation

 Kreg 320 Jig used to build cabinet panels

-And that gets us to five.
-There were five great gift ideas for Dad (or the DIYer in your life…even if that’s you *wink wink*) all for under $50.
-If you’re looking to spend more, grab two!
+These were some great gift ideas for Dad (or the DIYer in your life…even if that’s you *wink wink*).

-I hope this has been helpful as your doing your Father’s Day shopping.
-Feel free to stop back by at Christmas…these gifts are good anything of the year haha.
+I hope this has been helpful as your doing your Father’s Day, birthday, holiday, or “just because” shopping.

 If you’d like to check out some other gift ideas, check out my Shop my Workshop Page, and browse around my Workshop 101 series for helpful items I like to use around my shop.